Overview of Glaucoma

 Pathophysiology of Glaucoma

 Axons of retinal ganglion cells travel through the optic nerve carrying visual information from the eye to the brain.
 Damage to these axons causes ganglion cell death with resultant optic nerve atrophy and patchy vision loss.
 Elevated intraocular pressure (IOP) plays a role in axonal damage, either by direct nerve compression or diminution of blood flow.
 However, the relationship between externally measured pressure and nerve damage is complicated.
-Normal IOP ranges (ie, within 2 standard deviations of the mean) from 11 to 21 mm Hg.
-Of people with IOP > 21 mm Hg (ie, ocular hypertension), only about 1 to 2% a year (about 10% over 5 years) develop glaucoma.
-Additionally, about one third of patients with glaucoma do not have IOP > 21 mm Hg (known as low-tension glaucoma or normal-tension glaucoma).
+Normal IOP ranges from 11 to 21 mm Hg.
+However, among people whose IOP > 21 mm Hg (ie, ocular hypertension), only approximately 1 to 2% a year, or 10% over 5 years develop glaucoma.
+Additionally, approximately one-third of patients with glaucoma do not have IOP > 21 mm Hg (known as low-tension glaucoma or normal-tension glaucoma) (1).

-One factor may be that externally measured IOP does not always reflect true IOP; the cornea may be thinner than average, which leads to a higher IOP measurement, or thicker than average, which leads to a lower IOP measurement, inside the eye than externally measured IOP.
-Another factor may be that a vascular disorder compromises blood flow to the optic nerve.
-Also, it is likely that there are factors within the optic nerve that affect susceptibility to damage.
+One factor that may explain the apparent variability in the correlation between the incidence of glaucoma and measured IOP is that externally measured IOP may not always reflect the true IOP; a thinner than average cornea leads to a higher IOP measurement, while a thicker than average cornea leads to a lower IOP measurement, relative to the true IOP within the eye.
+It is also likely that there are factors within the optic nerve, such as compromised blood flow, that lead to optic nerve damage.

 Symptoms and Signs of Glaucoma

-Symptoms and signs of glaucoma vary with the type of glaucoma, but the defining characteristic is optic nerve damage as evidenced by an abnormal optic disk and certain types of visual field deficits (that localize to the portion of the optic nerve that transits through the fenestrated sclera, the lamina cribrosa).
+Symptoms and signs of glaucoma vary with the type of glaucoma.
+The defining characteristic of glaucoma is optic nerve damage as evidenced by an abnormal optic disk and certain types of visual field deficits that localize to the portion of the optic nerve that transits through the fenestrated sclera (the lamina cribrosa).

 Intraocular pressure (IOP) may be elevated or within the average range.
 (For techniques of measurement, see Testing.)